 Chemical use.
 The manufacturing process of some bamboo fabrics requires the use of chemicals, which can be considered toxic and are not so eco-friendly.
+Oulo's fabric supplier uses an eco-friendly soaking solution, and this solution is kept in a closed-loop system which allows for it to be recycled over and over.
 The main drawback of producing fabrics from tree cellulose is that it can lead to large amounts of waste but when correct and conscious manufacturing processes are applied, this waste can be handled more sustainably.

 Price.
 The price of bamboo is still pretty high in comparison to regular cotton, but when compared to more premium options such as organic cotton or Egyptian cotton, it can be considered more cost-effective.

 Drying time.
 It can take a bit longer to dry due to holding more moisture than regular cotton.